helm/charts/stable/lamp/README.md

 ### SVN Container

 If SVN is enabled, the contents of the specified repository will be synchronized every 30 seconds to the web root.
-If allow_overwrite is disabled and files already exist in the web folder then it will not create a working clone or sync files.
+If allowOverwrite is disabled and files already exist in the web folder then it will not create a working clone or sync files.

 > **Note**: You should not combine SFTP or WebDAV with the SVN container since this might cause confusion if someone edits a file via SFTP just to find out that its changes got reverted by the SVN sync process